Indonesia 6: Formation

 In 1987, Indonesia 6 gained national recognition by participating in the World Band Explosion, also known as the Yamaha Light Music Contest, held at Budokan Hall in Tokyo.
 Indonesia 6, a jazz-fusion band formed in 1984, gained international recognition after their performance at the International Light Music Contest 1987 in Tokyo, where they won Best Keyboard Player and Best Bassist awards.
-Their performance of "All the Things You Are"—rearranged into a samba rhythm with Latin influences—stood out for its complex improvisations and fusion elements reminiscent of bands like Casiopea, Spyro Gyra, and Level 42.
+The International Light Music Contest 1987 were judged by Issei Noro of Casiopea (JP), Nathan East (USA), Haruomi Hosono of Yellow Magic Orchestra (JP), John Robinson (USA), Hideo Yamaki (JP), Akira Inoue (JP), Masaki Ueda (JP), and Ryo Asuka (JP).
+Their performance of "All the Things You Are", rearranged into a samba rhythm with Latin influence, stood out for its complex improvisations and fusion elements reminiscent of bands like Casiopea, Spyro Gyra, and Level 42.
 The band originally performed under the name Kahitna, with all members being students of Elfa Music Studio in Bandung.
 The group later adopted the name Indonesia 6 to align with their participation in the Light Music Contest, referencing the band's six-member lineup.
 The members included: